gaultier/c/README.md

 They are then built from source in `./build_vendors.sh` to control exactly the build flags and feature flags.

-Static linking, C99, posix tools and not depending on what's installed in the current environment are highly preferred (but there are exceptions).
+Static linking, C99, posix tools and not depending on what's installed in the current environment or OS specific APIs are highly preferred (but there are exceptions).

 ## LICENSE